cotes2020/jekyll-theme-chirpy/_posts/01AWS/IAM/Auth/2020-07-18-AWS-organizations.md

 > The specified actions from an attached SCP affect all IAM users, groups, and roles for an account,
 > including the AWS account root user !!!!!!!!

-- one type of policy that can <font color=blue> use to manage organization </font>
+- one type of policy that can <font color=LightSlateBlue> use to manage organization </font>
   - Attaching an SCP to an AWS Organizations entity (root, OU, or account) defines a guardrail for what actions the principals can perform.

-- policy that specifies <font color=blue> the services and actions </font> that users/roles can use in the accounts that the SCP affects.
+- policy that specifies <font color=LightSlateBlue> the services and actions </font> that users/roles can use in the accounts that the SCP affects.

 - can <font color=red> limit account usage </font> to organizational units or linked accounts.